schaefferaj/StDb/docs/query.rst

                             successful), instead of parsing the inventory, it is instead pickled to <station file name>_query_debug.pkl
                             which can be loaded in ipython to examine manually.
-      -L, --long-keys       Specify Key format.
+      --long-keys           Specify Key format.
 Default is Net.Stn.
 Long keys are Net.Stn.Chn
       -a, --ascii           Specify to write ascii Pickle files instead of binary.
                             Ascii are larger file size, but more likely to be system independent.